Backend2121/SimpleGamesDownloader/README.md

 ---

+## PRE-REQUISITES
-You will need to download Chromedriver.exe and put it in the same path as SGD.py script
+1. You will need to download Chromedriver.exe and put it in the same path as SGD.py script